 The OG of teddy bears, Steiff began manufacturing teddy bears back in 1902 in Germany.
 The very oldest of these bears is known as the rod bear because he literally has a rod up his….you know.
 Only x-rays can prove if you do indeed have one of the earliest manufactured bears.
 Odds are you’ll be more than thrilled if you do, because less than 50 currently exist and command up to $30,000 at auction.
 Those shoe-button eyes have never shined so bright!

 Princess Diana Beanie Baby

-And at last we have the most iconoclastic bears of our day.
+And at last, we have the most iconoclastic bears of our day.
 Many of the original Beanie Babies were Happy Meal toys, but now just one legume-filled bear could very well pay for college.
-A mint condition Princess Diana bear (first edition) recently sold for $50,000.
+A mint condition Princess Diana bear (first edition) sold for $50,000 in 2018.
 Bears warm our hearts with their plush hugs, but they might just empty our wallets with covetable adorableness.

 Gemr is the #1 free app and website for collectors.
 It’s the best place on the internet to meet fellow fans, show off your collection, talk all things geeky, and buy and sell cool stuff with people who love the same things you do.
 If you’re looking for the only place on your phone (or the internet) built just for collectors — this is it!